Home SEO Tools FAQs Guest post Contact Donate

 .post-title { font-family: 'Reenie Beanie', verdana, arial !important;}

-(For Designer template, you can also add the snippet from within the Template Designer.)
+(For Designer templates, you can also add CSS rules / code snippet via the Template Designer.)

 8. Preview before saving.